 - Action: What did you actually do?
 Why did you do this?
 What specific steps did you take?

 - Result: What was the result of the action that you took?
 What was positive about it?
 What did you learn?

 Don’t wait to identify your transferable skills until you are actively looking for a job.
 If you are regularly and constantly evaluating your tasks and skills, you will have a better idea of how you have identified these skills and you are less likely to miss any skills.
 You will also be more cognizant of situations in which you are demonstrating these skills, making it easier for you to identify and communicate them to prospective employers.

 Identifying and communicating your grad skills for employment: https://www.universityaffairs.ca/career-advice/responsibilities-may-include/identifying-and-communicating-your-grad-skills-for-employment/

 PhD Transferable Skills: https://careercenter.umich.edu/article/phd-transferable-skills

-For more information, see our Communicating Your Skills for Employment tip sheet or see a career advisor.
+For more information, check out our Brightspace site or see a career advisor.